michelesr/thesis/src/ci.md

     COPY plugins.txt /usr/share/jenkins/plugins.txt
     RUN /usr/local/bin/plugins.sh /usr/share/jenkins/plugins.txt

-In this Dockerfile, starting from a Jenkins base image,  `python2`, `pip` (Python Package Manager), `docker-compose` and `sudo` are installed, then superuser privileges are granted to the jenkins user in order to permit the use of Docker.
-Note that the Docker daemon can be accessed without superuser privileges if the user is added to the `docker` group, but this can't be done inside the Jenkins container so sudo is required.
+In this Dockerfile, starting from a Jenkins base image,  `python2`, `python-pip` (Python Package Manager), `docker-compose` and `sudo` packages are installed, then superuser privileges are granted to the Jenkins user in order to permit the use of Docker.
+Generally the Docker daemon can be accessed without superuser privileges if the user is added to the `docker` group, but given that Jenkins is running inside a container, `sudo` is necessary.
 The `plugins.txt` file containing the list of plugin to install copied inside the container is:

     scm-api:latest